Why Women Need Life Insurance [and how much to get]

 If you’re a stay-at-home mom, you might not concern yourself with life insurance because you aren’t employed and earning a paycheck.
 But ignoring “unpaid labor” such as childcare and household tasks is a mistake.

 Remember that if something terrible happens to you, someone will have to pick up your responsibilities.
 And it could cost them thousands of dollars each month.
+Compound those cost considerably when you have a special needs child.

 Single moms need to think about life insurance whether they share financial responsibility or are the sole providers for their children.